-You need to set a fixed payment method for various travel expenses.
+You need to set a fixed payment method for various business travel expenses list.
 For instance, you can set per diem for food and accommodation expenses, and mileage rates for transportation.
 However, you must be consistent with the payment methods you choose for each type of business travel expense.

 You need to set guidelines for estimation, submission, and reimbursement of expenses.
 Keep in mind these points while framing your policies:

 As a travel manager, it is your responsibility to reduce travel costs.
-However, you have to take into account other factors, such as employee satisfaction and safety.
+However, you have to take into account other factors, such as employee satisfaction and travel safety solutions.

 For instance, while selecting hotels and accommodations, it is essential to consider the sanitation, hygiene, and security of the location, even if you need to spend a bit more.